alexliesenfeld/querydsl-jpa-postgres-json/README.md

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the MIT Public License for more details.

-# Authors
-This repository is an extension of https://github.com/wenerme/postjava.